agawronski/pandas_redshift/README.md

 pr.pandas_to_redshift(data_frame,
                         redshift_table_name,
                         # Defaults:
                         column_data_types = None, # A list of column data types.
-If not supplied all columns will default to varchar(256) index = False,
+As of 2.0.0 If not supplied the data types will be inferred from the DataFrame dtypes index = False,
                         save_local = False, # If set to True a csv from the data frame will save in the current directory delimiter = ',',